rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 In this lab, we demonstrate the model data collection feature in Azure Machine Learning Workbench to archive model inputs and predictions from a web service.

-- Open the Azure Machine Learning Services Workbench tool locally or on your Data Science Virtual Machine.
+- Open the Azure Machine Learning Services Workbench tool locally or on the Data Science Virtual Machine.

 - Open the Churn Prediction project (created from the previous labs).